ocodista/trampar-de-casa/apps/auto-email-sender/email-pre-renderer/README.md

 - Ensures tailored email templates based on individual preferences.
 - Enhances engagement through personalized communication.
-- Data Retrieval with Redis and Supabase:
+- Data Retrieval with MongoDb and Supabase:

-### Seamlessly interacts with Redis and Supabase for data retrieval.
+### Seamlessly interacts with MongoDb and Supabase for data retrieval.

-- Utilizes Redis to store and retrieve persisted user information, like roles.
+- Utilizes MongoDb to store and retrieve persisted user information, like roles.
 - Facilitates efficient retrieval of subscriber data in batches with Supabase.
 - Header and Footer Generation: